Pre-registration rules

 You must also meet these registration requirements:

-• not be determined by a court of law to be mentally incompetent
+• not have been declared mentally incompetent by a court of law

 New Hampshire pre-registration rules